JollyWizard/JollyWizard.Quantower.Setup/README.md

 ## Overview

-This project is a helper library used to connect project with the Quantower platform.
+This project is a helper library used to connect projects with the Quantower platform.

 Quantower installs itself to a relative location, so it must be located before its dlls can be imported.